dmitrievanthony/hc-demo/README.md

 ## How to build?

-This project consists of the following components: *hc-demo-frontend*, *hc-demo-backend/hc-demo-api*, *hc-demo-backend/hc-demo-generator* and *hc-demo-backend/hc-demo-ignite-server*.
+This project consists of following components: *hc-demo-frontend*, *hc-demo-backend/hc-demo-api*, *hc-demo-backend/hc-demo-generator* and *hc-demo-backend/hc-demo-ignite-server*.

-The *hc-demo-frontend* component is a [ReactJS](https://reactjs.org/) application and it could be built using the following commands:
+The *hc-demo-frontend* component is a [ReactJS](https://reactjs.org/) application and it could be built using following commands:

 ```
 cd hc-demo-frontend